hohiemer/CaptainsLog/README.md

 ### Locally

-Add your Spotify client ID, client secret, and redirect URI to `captainslog.py`:
+Add your Spotify client ID, client secret, and redirect URI to `captainslog.py` (for local use only):

 ```
 token = util.prompt_for_user_token(username, scope, client_id='', client_secret='', redirect_uri='')